-• Financial history statement - Reports of revenue, expenses, and profit over time show that your business is going in a solid.
-If you don't have proof of positive growth, collect your financial history and explain how additional funding will help you move on to bigger things.
+• Financial history statement - Reports of revenue, expenses, and profit over time show that your business is solid.
+If you don't have proof of growth, collect your financial history and explain how additional funding will help you move on to bigger and better things.